nudric25/ADM-HM2/README.md

 - `functions.py`: Python script defining helper functions used in `main.ipynb`.
 This file includes custom functions for data processing, analysis, and visualization tasks as required by the assignment.
 - `README.md`: This README file, describing the contents of the repository

+## Troubleshooting

+If you encounter any issues visualizing `main.ipynb` on GitHub, click on [nbviewer](https://nbviewer.org/github/nudric25/ADM-HM2/blob/main/main.ipynb) .